milkias-markos/Technical-Case-Reviews/TCR-001-HP-Laptop-Recovery/README.md

 The user indicated that important personal files were stored on the device and requested assistance in restoring functionality while preserving the existing data whenever possible.

+---

+## Initial Assessment

+Initial troubleshooting methods did not resolve the issue.
+Before considering a clean operating system installation, the primary concern became preserving the user's important files.

+The user confirmed that valuable data existed on the laptop, making data recovery the highest priority before any corrective action that could risk data loss.